Exist Trace: International acclaim

 Over time, the band has developed a dedicated international following, largely by word of mouth.
 In 2008, Exist Trace embarked on a tour of Europe, including the United Kingdom.
 The band also traveled to the US, playing Japanese culture conventions Sakura-Con in 2011, Tekkoshocon X in 2012, and A-Kon in 2013.

-Official fan club
+Fan club

 2014 brought the introduction of the band's official international fan club, 'Archangel Diamond', to act as a supplement to the Japanese fan club 'Vanguard'.
 The club became an active presence on social networks such as Facebook, Twitter and Tumblr, featuring fan artworks and responding to fan questions.
 It officially opened for membership on May 19, 2014, the 19th of each month being generally used for Exist Trace announcements as it is 'Igu day'/イグの日 (Japanese wordplay on the shortened form of the band's name).

 Archangel Diamond promised to connect international fans more closely with the band, and offered fan club exclusive merchandise, special prices on merchandise, monthly newsletters with messages from the band members, and special contests and interactions with the band.

 As of late 2017, the club changed its identification to "International Support Team", and ceased paid activities but continues to post English updates.